Rible-Sim/Rible.jl/notes/general.md

           - [x] where to put `pres_idx`, `free_idx`, `cstr_idx`?
 To `NonminimalCoordinates` for now
           - [x] how to cache hessians? to get both `∂Aq̇∂q` and `cstr_forces_jacobian`
         - [ ] quaternion-based
-          - [x] differentiate position cache and velocity cache (acc cache not need for now) to_velocity_transformation is always at velocity level
+          - [x] differentiate position cache and velocity cache (acc cache not needed for now) to_transformation is always at velocity level
           - [ ] similarly `∂M⁻¹p∂q` and `∂Mq̇∂q`
           - [ ] merge mass matrices cache and `∂T∂qᵀ`
           - [ ] use `∂T∂xᵀ∂x` and  `∂T∂xᵀ∂ẋ`